dmulholl/hex/readme.md

       Hexdump utility.

     Arguments:
       [file]                File to dump.
-Defaults to stdin.
+Defaults to reading from stdin.

     Options:
       -l, --line <int>      Bytes per line in output (defaults to 16).